V-Sekai-fire/aria-character-core/apps/aria_timestrike/docs/adr/README.md

 ## Design Consistency

-**Current Architecture**: All architectural decisions are consolidated in ADR-034.
-This ensures complete consistency and eliminates conflicts between distributed decisions.
+**Current Architecture**: The temporal planner architecture is distributed across ADRs 034-044, with each ADR focusing on a specific aspect:

+- **ADR-034**: Overall architecture and requirements
+- **ADR-035**: Canonical test problem for validation
+- **ADR-037**: Timeline vs durative action planning approach
+- **ADR-040-041**: Constraint solver and tech stack selection
+- **ADR-042**: Implementation order and TDD methodology
+- **ADR-043**: Performance optimization through parallelization
+- **ADR-044**: Stakeholder communication through gaming analogies

+**Cross-Reference Consistency**: All active ADRs maintain proper cross-references to ensure architectural coherence.

-**Historical Evolution**: The superseded ADRs (001-033) were verified for mutual consistency during their active period and demonstrate the incremental evolution of the temporal planner design.
+**Historical Evolution**: The superseded ADRs (001-033) were verified for mutual consistency during their active period and demonstrate the incremental evolution toward the final temporal planner design.

 ## Maintenance

-**Current Process**: All temporal planner architectural changes should be made to ADR-034.
-The historical ADRs (001-033) should not be modified.
+**Current Process**: Architectural changes should be made to the appropriate ADR in the 034-044 series based on the concern:

+- **ADR-034**: Core architecture modifications
+- **ADR-035**: Test case updates or new canonical problems
+- **ADR-037**: Timeline planning approach changes
+- **ADR-040-041**: Solver algorithm or tech stack changes
+- **ADR-042**: Implementation order or TDD methodology updates
+- **ADR-043**: Performance optimization changes
+- **ADR-044**: Stakeholder communication improvements

 When making architectural changes:

+1. Identify the appropriate ADR based on the type of change
-1. Update ADR-034 with the new decision and rationale
+2. Update the relevant ADR with the new decision and rationale
-2. Ensure changes are consistent with the overall architecture
+3. Ensure changes are consistent with cross-referenced ADRs
-3. Update implementation status and consequences sections
+4. Update cross-references in other ADRs if the change affects them
-4. Consider impacts on related systems and document accordingly
+5. Consider impacts on related systems and document accordingly

+**Historical ADRs**: The superseded ADRs (001-033) should not be modified.

 ## History

 These ADRs were migrated from the original `temporal_planner_design_resolutions.md` document on June 13, 2025, to provide better tracking and maintainability of individual architectural decisions.

-On June 14, 2025, all temporal planner decisions were consolidated into ADR-034 to eliminate architectural fragmentation and provide a single source of truth for the temporal planner architecture.
+On June 14, 2025, the temporal planner architecture was distributed across specialized ADRs (034-044) to provide focused, maintainable decision records for each architectural concern while maintaining cross-reference consistency.